- Legislative Ask

 - Native Americans

 Reauthorize the Violence Against Women Act with Strong Provisions for Native Women

-The Senate Must Pass VAWA reauthorization bill that will:
+The Senate must pass a VAWA reauthorization bill that will:

 - Promote tribal access to federal criminal databases.

 - Create a protocol for responding to missing persons cases.

 - Improve coordination and response rates across multiple jurisdictions involved in investigating cases of missing and murdered victims.

 - Protect tribal law enforcement from violence as they work to keep the community safe.